Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 According to a large study, a home birth substantially reduces the risk of obstetric interventions.2 These include forceps, vacuum extraction, episiotomy, epidural, and cesarean section.
 In my opinion, more often than not, these medical interventions are what cause “emergency” situations that require a hospital in the first place.

-In my experience, many interventions are done mainly because of time and the need to speed up the process.
+In my experience, many interventions are done primarily because of time constraints and the need to speed up the birth process.
 Rather than letting your labor and birth progress naturally, the hospital will force the process to speed up to follow the doctor’s schedule.
 And so they can then turn over the room and get another laboring woman in the bed to increase their numbers.
 The more women in and out, the more they get to bill for the day.
-It’s all about money and controlling the process so they can limit their chances of litigation but increase their bottom dollar.
+It’s all about money and controlling the process so they can limit their chances of litigation but increase their bottom line.
 (Watch the documentary The Business of Being Born for more information.)

 Home births have been associated with less maternal infection (because of fewer vaginal checks, not being around sick people, etc.), fewer maternal interventions, and fewer third or fourth-degree tears.
 Even an IV is considered an intervention, and your midwife won’t place one in your arm “just in case.”
 She will only start an IV if you and/or your baby need it.
 And not only that, your chances of getting a C-section are dramatically reduced when you decide to give birth at home.3